aaroparkkinen/imc-prosperity-3/Trader Joe_report.md

 intuition led to one of our best performances.

-Manual trading was a strong aspect for us going into the competition with our extensive backgrounds in mathematics, statistics and probability.
+Manual trading was a strong aspect for us going into the competition supported by our extensive backgrounds in mathematics.
 Throughout the challenge, we learned to understanding other market participants and their behaviour in financial environments.
 We learned to evaluating risk tolerance and use stress-testing and simulations outside an academic environment sharpening our strategic